 The charismatic Skye takes an immediate interest in the quiet Calvin in this scene.
 She pursues him in hopes that he will help her check things off of her To Die List.
 Calvin agrees to help and the two become fast friends.
 Skye slowly brings Calvin out of his shell, while Calvin brings out Skye’s hidden emotional depths.
 The two are complete opposites and this is where the film finds it’s stride.
 This movie is sweet, hilarious and charming in every sense of the word.
 The two leads have delightful chemistry and it’s a pleasure to see them work with this script.

 Despite the fun the movie has, there’s a lot going on under the candy-coated shell of Then Came You.
 I saw some reviews of this film before seeing it for myself and saw a lot criticism thrown at the character of Skye.
-Many people called her a “caricature of the Manic Pixie Dream Girl” and while she seems that way at first, she is clearly more than that.
+Many people have called her a “caricature of the Manic Pixie Dream Girl” and while she seems that way at first, she is clearly more than that.
 Throughout most of the film, Skye makes light of the fact that she is dying.
 She seems to live on another planet where everyone has endless energy and an infinite wig collection.
 While getting closer to Calvin, she admits that she was sad about her disease but she just can’t do it anymore.

 Skye refuses to give her cancer the one thing it can’t touch: her happiness.
 She would rather go out with a bang then with a whimper.
 She’s brave in the face of death, although fear and vulnerability are seen as the film progresses towards the end.
 She teaches Calvin, who is healthy but lives in constant worry over imagined sickness, that they can’t waste their lives.
 She doesn’t want to wait around to die; and she doesn’t want Calvin to either.
 This dynamic and the profound impact that they have on each other is incredibly moving.